Transformation Driven Visual Reasoning

 \textbf{Event.} It is obviously not enough to consider only the single-step transformation.
-In the real applications, it is very common that multi-step transformation exists between two states.
+In reality, it is very common that multi-step transformation exists between two states.
 Therefore, we construct this multi-step transformation setting to test whether machines can handle this situation.
 The number of transformations between the two states is randomly set from 1 to 4.
 The goal is to predict a sequence of atomic transformations that could reproduce the same final state from the initial state.
 To resolve this problem, a learner must find all atomic transformations and arrange them with a feasible order.
-Different from Basic, it is possible to have multiple transformations, which improves the difficulty of finding them all.
+Compared with Basic, it is possible to have multiple transformations, which improves the difficulty of finding them all.
 Meanwhile, the order is essential in the Event setting because atomic transformations may be dependent.
 For example, in Figure \ref{fig:example}, two moving steps, i.e.~1st step and 4th step, cannot be exchanged, otherwise, object 5 and object 2 will overlap.

-\textbf{View} The view angle of Basic and Event is uniform, which is not the case in the real applications.
+\textbf{View} The view angle of Basic and Event is fixed, which is not the case in real applications.
 To tackle this problem, we extend the Event setting to View, by capturing two states with cameras in different positions.
-In practice, for simplicity and without loss of generality, we set three fixed cameras, placed in the left, center, and right side of the plane.
+In practice, for simplicity but without loss of generality, we set three cameras, placed in the left, center, and right side of the plane.
 The initial state is always captured by the center camera, while for the final state, images are captured with all three cameras.
-Thus, we have three different views of final states for each initial state and obtain three pairs of samples for training, validation, and test.
+Thus, for each sample, we obtain three pairs for training, validation, and testing with the same initial state but different views of final states.
 In this way, we are capable to test whether a vision system can understand object-level transformation with variant views.